Miami Criminal Appeals Attorney

 - Improper coercion was made toward the defendant by their attorney or prosecutors

-Having a good attorney working for you is the best way to make sure that any and all Appeals are filed on your behalf, and that they are filed and pursued properly.
-You only have Thirty (30) days in which to file an Appeal after receiving a conviction, so you have no time to waste in seeking an attorney with the experience and a solid track in getting cases overturned on Appeal.
+Having a good attorney working for you is the best way to make sure that any and all appeals are filed on your behalf, and that they are filed and pursued properly.
+You only have 30 days to file an appeal after receiving a conviction, so you have no time to waste in seeking an attorney with experience and a solid track in getting cases overturned on appeal.

-South Florida Criminal Attorney Evan Hoffman can review your case and see if an appeal can be made, and if so, he can make it on your behalf.
+Miami criminal appeals attorney Evan Hoffman can review your case and see if an appeal can be made.
+If so, he can make it on your behalf.
 If you’ve been convicted of a crime, you have nothing to lose by filing an appeal.
-Don’t be foolish and waste valuable time that Mr. Hoffman and his team of experts can use to work towards getting your conviction overturned through an appeal.
+Don’t be foolish and waste valuable time that Mr. Hoffman and his team can use to work towards getting your conviction overturned through an appeal.

 Our Firm is dedicated to client satisfaction.
 We are available 24/7 to help those in need.